 Non-editable fields include:

-A serializable field's value gets encoded in the XML save format.
+A serializable field's value gets encoded in the save format (JSON or XML).
 All editable fields are serializable, because their values are dynamic.
 Non-editable fields' values are usually not dynamic, so they are usually not serialized.

 Serialized fields include:

 Non-serialized fields include:

 Note how the Label Serializable field is not editable, but is serializable.
 This means that it can only be edited programmatically, rather than through a user-visible UI.
 Once edited, its value is encoded in the generated JSON/XML.